NorwegianVeterinaryInstitute/Nepal/README.md

 # Nepal
-NExtflow Pipeline for Nanopore data analysis
+NExtflow Pipeline for Nanopore data anALysis

 ## Disclaimer
 This pipeline is currently in development.
 Contact Thomas Haverkamp for more information.